ShreySinha02/wagtail/README.md

 There is an active community of Wagtail users and developers responding to questions on [Stack Overflow](https://stackoverflow.com/questions/tagged/wagtail).
 When posting questions, please read Stack Overflow's advice on [how to ask questions](https://stackoverflow.com/help/how-to-ask) and remember to tag your question "wagtail".

-For topics and discussions that do not fit Stack Overflow's question and answer format we have a [Slack workspace](https://github.com/wagtail/wagtail/wiki/Slack).
+For topics and discussions that do not fit Stack Overflow's question-and-answer format, we have a [Slack workspace](https://github.com/wagtail/wagtail/wiki/Slack).
 Please respect the time and effort of volunteers by not asking the same question in multiple places.

 [![Join slack community](.github/join-slack-community.png)](https://github.com/wagtail/wagtail/wiki/Slack)